krishaamer/green-filter-research/research/literature/investing.md

 while ESG is riddled with problems, it has sstarted a common language and there are many ways how to improve it

-— uk simple investing app ziglu https://www.ziglu.io/
+— UK simple investing app Ziglu https://www.ziglu.io/

 — *swedish green fintech (important article)* https://sifted.eu/articles/sweden-green-sustainable-fintech/